-I always aim to save money, and the chances are that you do it the same way.
+I always aim to save money, and the chances are that most people do it the same way.
 So do you want to pay the full retail price?
 No?
 Well, I have good news.
-Instead of paying the list price of $299, you can subscribe for $99 for a year of full access along with a 30-day membership fee-back guarantee.
-The cool thing is that there is also a discount for Stock Advisor available, reducing the price to $99.
+Instead of paying the list price of $299, new members can subscribe for $99* to Rule Breakers for the first year of full access along with a 30-day membership fee-back guarantee.

-The money-back-guarantee is valid for both services.
-So you can subscribe to both services, and in the unlikely case that you are not satisfied with what you get, you get your money back if you cancel the services during the first 30 days.
+The membership-fee back-guarantee is valid for both services.
+So investors can subscribe to both services, and in the unlikely case that you are not satisfied with what you get, you get your money back if you cancel the services during the first 30 days.

 Motley Fool Rule Breakers is all about buy and hold investment strategies.
 That means that it is always the same good or bad time to start investing by copying their trades.
 Financial markets go up and down.
 They did it in the past, and will do it in the future.
-The secret to long-term growth is patience, consistency, and chosing the right stocks.
-Choosing the right stocks is where the Tom and David help you with their services.
-You have to bring consistency and patience.
+The secret to long-term growth is patience, consistency, and choosing the right stocks.
+Choosing the right stocks is where The Motley Fool can help you with their services.
+Investors have to bring consistency and patience.